-If a previa is seen, your provider will likely recommend that an ultrasound is repeated around 32 weeks of gestation to see if it is persistent or if it has resolved.
+If a Previa is seen, your provider will likely recommend that ultrasound is repeated around 32 weeks of gestation to see if it is persistent or if it has resolved.
 If it is still there, another ultrasound is usually done around 36 weeks of pregnancy.
 If you have a persistent placenta previa, you will need to deliver via Cesarean section, typically around 36 weeks’ gestation, though this timing may vary.
-One exception is a low-lying previa that is more than 1 centimeter away from the cervix; usually vaginal deliveries are acceptable in this group.
+One exception is a low-lying Previa that is more than 1 centimeter away from the cervix; usually, vaginal deliveries are acceptable in this group.

 There are a few risk factors for developing a placenta previa: having had more pregnancies, older maternal age, smoking, a history of a previa, and having delivered previously via cesarean section.
 In fact, a woman who has had four or more C-sections has around a 10 percent chance of a previa!